Writing Tests

 require __DIR__ . '/bootstrap.php';

-// general oblong
+// general rectangle

 $rect = new Rectangle(10, 20);

-Assert::same(200.0, $rect->getArea()); # we will verify the expected results
+Assert::same(200.0, $rect->getArea()); # verify the expected results

 Assert::false($rect->isSquare());